-The Government has issued Notification No. 48/2017-Central Tax, dated 18.10.2017("NN 48/2017-CT-18.10.2017") under Section 147 of the CGST Act wherein certain supplies of goods have been notified as deemed export.
-Further, the third proviso to Rule 89(1) of the CGST Rules allows the recipient or the supplier to apply for a refund of tax paid on such deemed export supplies.
+The Government has issued Notification No. 48/2017-Central Tax, dated 18.10.2017 under Section 147 of the CGST Act, 2017 wherein certain supplies of goods have been notified as deemed export.
+Further, the third proviso to Rule 89(1) of the CGST Rules, 2017 allows the recipient or the supplier to apply for a refund of tax paid on such deemed export supplies.
 In case such refund is sought by the supplier of deemed export supplies, the documentary evidence as specified in Notification No. 49/2017-Central Tax, dated 18.10.2017 is also required to be furnished, which includes an undertaking by the recipient of deemed export supplies that he shall not claim the refund in respect of such supplies and that no ITC on such supplies has been availed by him.
 The undertaking from the recipient should be submitted electronically by the supplier along with his application for a refund claim.
 Similarly, in case the refund is filed by the recipient of deemed export supplies, an undertaking by the supplier of deemed export supplies that he shall not claim the refund in respect of such supplies is also required to be furnished electronically.
-The procedure regarding the procurement of supplies of goods from DTA by Export Oriented Unit ("EOU") / Electronic Hardware Technology Park ("EHTP") Unit / Software Technology Park ("STP") Unit / Bio-Technology Parks ("BTP") Unit under deemed export as laid down in Circular no. 14/14/2017-GST dated 06.11.2017 needs to be complied with.
+The procedure regarding the procurement of supplies of goods from DTA by Export Oriented Unit (EOU) / Electronic Hardware Technology Park (EHTP) Unit / Software Technology Park (STP) Unit / BioTechnology Parks (BTP) Unit under deemed export as laid down in Circular no. 14/14/2017-GST dated 06.11.2017 needs to be complied withvide Circular No. 147/03//2021-GST dated 12th March, 2021 this has been clarified that in order to ensure that there is no dual benefit to the claimant, the portal allows refund of only Input Tax Credit (ITC) to the recipients which is required to be debited by the claimant while filing application for refund claim.
+Therefore, whenever the recipient of deemed export supplies files an application for refund, the portal requires debit of the equivalent amount from the electronic credit ledger of the claimant.

-Refund for Zero Rated Supply
+Refund in case of Zero Rated Supply